 Worked example: offshore rental, 6 years undeclared, Cat 1 careless

-Patel-offshore-landlord owns a Spanish villa let consistently since 2018-19.
-Annual net rental approximately 12,000 pounds sterling-equivalent.
-No UK self-assessment declaration ever made; Spanish tax has been paid each year (eligible for foreign tax credit).
-The position was identified by Patel's accountant in early 2026 during unrelated planning work.
+Mr Patel owns a Spanish villa, let consistently since 2018-19, with annual net rental of roughly 12,000 pounds sterling-equivalent.
+He never made a UK Self Assessment declaration, though he paid Spanish tax each year (which is eligible for foreign tax credit).
+His accountant spotted the position in early 2026 during unrelated planning work.

 The disclosure pack components: